-Three hours from HUMN 101, 102, 201, 202 (3 hrs) Philosophy electives (15 hrs)
+Three hours from HUMN 101, 102, 201, 202 (3 hrs: 2 hrs of philosophy and 1 hr of cultural context) Philosophy electives (15 hrs)

 PHIL 301.
 Plato and Aristotle - An introduction to the ancient philosophical traditions that have shaped and continue to shape the West.
 Focuses primarily on the works of Plato and Aristotle but also attends to the so-called Pre-Socratics and to some later Hellenistic and Roman philosophers.
 Offered occasionally.
 Three semester hours.